Hoeller McLaughlin PLLC | Fort Worth DWI Lawyer | Tarrant County DWI Attorneys

 • They were intoxicated at the time of operation.

 The legal definition of “operating” does not state the person has to be actually driving at the time to face penalties for a DWI (i.e. the vehicle does not need to be moving).
-Nevertheless, if a person gets arrested for being in a parked car, for example, it does give us an argument to get the case dropped.
+Nevertheless, if a person gets arrested for being in a parked car, for example, it does give us a good argument to get the case dropped.

 The legal definition of “Intoxication” in this instance means that the accused person lacked their full mental or physical faculties because of alcohol or drugs, or that the person had a blood alcohol level of .08 or more.